Kumamon

 Kumamoto Streetcars

-Kumamoto City is one of the 18 cities where streetcars are in operation.
+Kumamoto City is one of only 18 cities in Japan that still operates a streetcar system.

 Kiyomasa and a Tiger

-Kiyomasa was the wartime samurai general who built Kumamoto Castle as the ruler there.
-He is one of the legendary samurai heroes with many episodes.
-One of them, a boys’ favorite story in old times, is his killing a ferocious tiger alone with his spear.
-Of course, this brave samurai is a top local hero in Kumamoto.
+Kiyomasa Katō was the samurai lord who built Kumamoto Castle and ruled the region.
+He is one of Japan’s legendary warrior heroes, with many celebrated stories about his life.
+One of the most popular, especially among boys in earlier times, tells how he single-handedly killed a ferocious tiger with his spear.
+Unsurprisingly, this brave warrior remains a top local hero in Kumamoto.

 Higomokkosu